kineticdata/request-ce-bundle-training/README.md

 **Add a header to the App layout.** This will be the header that is used by all packages.

-1. Import the provided Header component and wrap the App content with the following classes.
-This should render a header bar with the word Header in it.
+1. In `App.js`, import the provided `Header` component and wrap the `App` content with the following classes.
+This should render a header bar with the word 'Header' in it.

 ```
 import { Header } from './components/layout/Header';